gabroon/SuperSimpleStockMarket/README.md

  * SuperSimpleStockMarketTest.cs

-    The file contains test cases to for the main functionalties in the program.
+    The file contains test cases for the main functionalties in the program.

 ## Built With :
 ### Technologies used :